garrandall/popular-music-data/tracks/jam-tonight-freddie-jackson.md

 Don't you wanna jam?
 Don't you wanna jam?

-Don't you wanna, ooh
+Don't you wanna, oh
 Don't you wanna jam?
 Don't you, don't you, don't you, don't you wanna
-Ooh, oh, oh don't you wanna jam?
+Oh, oh, oh don't you wanna jam?
 Yeah, yeah!

 I wanna jam, I wanna jam, yes I do